 Protecting Your Digital Footprint

-Keep your digital and physical lives completely separate initially.
-Do not use your real full name as your public username.
-Do not share your specific home address, your exact workplace, or your highly specific daily routine with anyone new.
-If you share photos of your day, make absolutely sure they do not contain identifying local landmarks outside your bedroom window.
-Strip the hidden metadata from your images before sending them to anyone.
-A simple, harmless looking photo can contain precise GPS coordinates if you are not very careful about your privacy settings.
+Keep your digital and physical lives separate at first.
+Do not use your real full name as a public username.
+Do not share your home address, exact workplace, or daily routine with anyone new.
+If you share photos, check that they do not contain identifiable local landmarks.
+Strip metadata from images before sending — a seemingly harmless photo can contain precise GPS coordinates if your privacy settings are not configured correctly.

 - Asks for your home address or phone number within the first week